brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 ### [Smoothed version of the Kim et al. mouse reference atlas](https://doi.org/10.1016/j.celrep.2014.12.014)
 This atlas is part of the API to support some existing projects.
 We do not recommend it for any new projects (use the Allen Adult Mouse Brain Atlas instead).
-Many of the regions were identified by Charles Watson who is the co-author

 Available versions:
 * `osten_mouse_10um` - 10μm resolution